winston-1984/dev.bitshares.works/docs/bts_guide/assets-faq.rst

     The asset that must be used as collateral to *back* this asset (when borrowing).
     NOTE: This setting can only be established once when creating the asset.
 * ``margin call fee ratio(MCFR)``:
-    The issuer may declare a MCFR to collect a fee from margin calls of his asset.
+    The MPA Admin may declare a MCFR to collect a fee from margin calls of his asset.
     Margin call order price limit is: `settlement_price / ( MSSR - MCFR )`
     Upon settlement of a margin call, the issuer collects:
     `( amount_settled * MCFR ) / settlement_price`
 * ``whitelist feed producers``:
-    The asset issuer must manually whitelist feed producers in a list by user_id.
+    The MPA Admin must manually whitelist feed producers in a list by user_id.
     These feed producers are the oracles which gather data and upload it to the blockchain.
-    The feed producer's median price is used in all smartcoin margin contracts.
+    The feed producer's median price is used in all MPA smartcoin margin contracts.
-* ``allow witness or committee to feed``: (per-asset parameter) In addition to manually whitelisted producers the issuer may choose to allow all witnesses or all committe members, each as a group, to be feed producers.
+* ``allow witness or committee to feed``: (per-asset parameter) In addition to manually whitelisted producers the MPA Admin may choose to allow all witnesses or all committe members, each as a group, to be feed producers.
 * ``Feed Producers``:
-    Feed producers are chosen by the issuer in list format by 1.2.x user_id.
+    Feed producers are chosen by the MPA Admin in list format by 1.2.x user_id.
     The feed producer publishes 4 rates to the blockchain for each MPA (price and 3
     coefficients: CER, MSSR, and MCR), the element wise median of these price feeds is the oracle which enforces the outcome of margin loans:

     * ``price feed (FEED)``:
-        Each feed producer, assigned by the asset issuer, may publish a price feed.
+        Each feed producer, assigned by the MPA Admin, may publish a price feed.
 The feed represents the price of the MPA, relative to its short backing asset.
 Each feed producer is tasked with gathering real world market data, normalizing it, in some instances applying a cross rate, and then regularly uploading it to